Shop and Save on New York State Health Insurance

 The AHA committee that came up with the statement reviewed data from several studies.
 They found that owning a pet seems to be associated with a reduction in heart disease risk factors such as high blood pressure, high blood cholesterol levels, and obesity.
 It also improved survival rates among people with heart disease.

-Dogs linked to greater exercise levels over other pet owners
+Dogs linked to greater exercise levels than other pet owners

 The statement also pointed out healthy heart advantages dog owners have over other pet owners.
 People who own dogs get more exercise because they take their dogs for walks.